Core Values

 Mend Core Values

-1. Truth-Telling & Restorative Justice: We believe repair is impossible without truth.
+1. Truth-Telling & Restorative Justice: We speak truth and find peace.
+Repair is impossible without truth.
 We name harm, listen deeply, and walk toward justice—not to punish, but to restore wholeness.

 2. Mutual Flourishing: We seek not domination but wholeness for all.
 Mutual flourishing entails rejecting hierarchies and co-creating spaces where everyone has access to what they need to thrive.

-3. Embracing Belonging: We honor differences as sacred.
+3. Embracing Belonging: We are all sacred.
 We actively nurture environments where all people are valued, affirmed, and protected.
 We do not have to earn our place here.
 We belong.
 We cultivate spaces where authenticity is welcomed, and rest is honored.
 We care for the work as a gardener cares for a garden, not by being perfect, but by loving the soil, the seed, and each plant.

 4. Embodied Peacemaking: Our peace is not the absence of conflict—it is the presence of justice.
-We practice a positive peace rooted in truth, repair, and community.
-Peacemaking is not passive but embodied, brave, and rooted in love.
+We practice a positive peace rooted in the body, and in solidarity with those on the margins.
+Peacemaking is not passive but brave, daring, and rooted in love.